manuel-guilbault/manuel-guilbault.github.io/_post_drafts/How-to-use-a-message-bus-and-how-not-to.md

 This forces developers to explicitely define the system's commands, their side effects, and the consistency model of each side effect.

+### Long running tasks

 ## Summary

 A message bus is not a silver bullet.
 It adds complexity to a system, and must be used when it adds real value.
 In short:

-* Don't use it as an over-complex call stack
-* Use it to notify the outside world (other systems or bounded contexts) that something *already* happened
+* Use it to notify the outside world (other systems or bounded contexts) that something *already* happened,
-* Use it for side-effects that can be eventually consistent
+* Use it for side-effects that can be eventually consistent,
+* Use it to asynchronously process long-running, CPU or memory intensive tasks.